 - Identify missing server-side validation

 This is a powerful technique for business logic testing and authorization bypass scenarios.
+Alternative to this are Quick Javscript Switcher and Web Developer.

 8. Cookie Manipulation and Session TestingExtension Name: Cookie Editor